 During 1993, 38 men were executed in the United States.
 At the end of 1993, 34 states and the federal prison system held 2,716 prisoners under sentence of death, 5.3 percent more than at yearend 1992.
 All had committed murder.

 "Capital Offenses, by State, 1993" by the Bureau of Justice Statistics

 The article lists capital offenses for each of the 34 states which had a death penalty in 1993.

 "HIV Risk Perception" by Andrea M. Fenaughty, Holly A. Massay, and Dennis G. Fisher

-As part of an extensive study of drug users, AIDS, and HIV, the virus that causes AIDS, researchers at the University of Alaska Anchorage have assembled data measuring the risk perceptions of individuals in Anchorage who are at some actual risk for contracting HIV.
+As part of an national five-year study of drug users, AIDS, and HIV, the virus that causes AIDS), researchers at the University of Alaska Anchorage have assembled data measuring the risk perceptions of individuals in Anchorage who are at some actual risk for contracting HIV.
 These data may have some implications for correctional systems.
-Inmates appear to be at increased actual risk of HIV infection because of the nature of prison life.
-During confinement inmates have less access to clean needles or condoms than the general population, yet research indicates that within prisons, despite efforts at control, illicit drug use and sexual activity continue.
-Other research indicates that HIV seroprevalence rates among incoming inmates in U.S. correctional facilities are high compared to rates for the general public (Table 1).